senthilmnathan/confluent-kafka-monitoring-grafana/README.md

 -Dcom.sun.management.jmxremote.access.file=/opt/confluent/confluent-6.0.1/bin/jmx.access
 -Dcom.sun.management.jmxremote.password.file=/opt/confluent/confluent-6.0.1/bin/jmx.password
 ```
 It is recommended that authentication be enabled for connecting to JMX services and the role for said user be restricted to basic read access.
-SSL can be enabled for remote JMX connection as required.
+JMX Exporter does not support HTTPS.

 ## Enabling JMX Exporter for Kafka and Zookeeper